mojtaba-peyrovi/Django-API-Udemy/README.md

 virtual env we made) so all the packages we install, would be only installed for this project.
 - in order to turn it off, we say deactivate. then we get out of the current virtual env.
 - if we need to get back to the vartual env, we say : workon <virtualenv_name>
-sometimes workon doesnt work. we need to run this before it: source /usr/local/bin/virtualenvwrapper.sh
+sometimes workon doesnt work. we need to run thiscd .. before it: source /usr/local/bin/virtualenvwrapper.sh

 ------------------------------